-If you thought the last Champion RV generator was a hot commodity, you’d fall in love with this one.
-This generator is a real workhorse.
-It’s built the same as the 3100 watt Champion RV generator with the same warranty.
-The differences are in performance and a few minor details.
+If you thought the last Champion offering was a hot product, you’ll fall in love with this one.
+The Champion 3500 is a real workhorse.
+It’s generally built the same as the Champion 3100 watt generator and has the same warranty.
+The differences appear in the performance and in a few other minor details.

-At 4,000 starting watts and 3,500 running watts, you can power up a high-BTU AC unit without problems.
-It still only comes with the same amount and type of outlets as the previous models, so you can’t run more appliances, but you can run higher-powered appliances with ease.
-It has a 3.8-gallon tank and when using economy mode can run for up to 12 hours at a 25 percent load.
+At 4,000 starting watts and 3,500 running watts, you can power up a high-BTU AC unit with no issues.
+It still comes with the same amount and type of outlets as the previous models, so you can’t run more appliances, but you can run higher-powered appliances with ease.
+It has a 3.8-gallon fuel tank and when using economy mode can run for up to 12 hours at a 25 percent load.

 DuroStar DS4000S Gas-powered Portable Generator

 If you need a budget option, the DuroStar DS4000S is an excellent choice.
-Although it’s evident that the generator wasn’t built with the most heavy-duty parts, it runs exceptionally well for the price.
-It will last a long time if you take good care of it.
-For peace of mind, it comes with a 3-year limited warranty.
+Although it’s evident that it wasn’t built with the most heavy-duty of parts, it still runs exceptionally well for the price.
+If taken good care of it will last a long time, however for peace of mind, it does come with a 3-year limited warranty.

-We love that this generator is easy to startup.
-You don’t have to worry about pulling and pulling and pulling.
-It will start up on the first pull.
-It has an average run time.
-You get 8 hours of runtime at 1/2 load.
+We love how easy this generator is to startup, starting on the first pull.
+It has an average run time with around 8 hours at half load.
 Since it is a budget option, there are a few quality concerns to be expected, but nothing that’s a dealbreaker.
-For example, the handle to pull the generator with sort of looks like a cane that was nailed on as an afterthought.
+For example, the handle to pull it with looks sort of like a cane that has been nailed on as an afterthought.

-The DuroStar generator has 4,000 starting watts and 3,300 rated watts to keep your RV running.
+The DuroStar has 4,000 starting watts and 3,300 rated watts to keep your appliances running.
 It measures 24 x 17 x 17 inches and weighs 94 pounds.
-The steel frame allows two people to be able to pick it up easily or you can purchase a separate wheel kit that can attach to the steel frame.
+The open frame allows two people to be able to pick it up easily, or you can purchase a separate wheel kit that can attach to the steel frame.
 Overall, if you want to save money, this is an excellent choice because it’s going to do precisely what you need it to.